Related Topics:

 Interconnection

-The IUB has rules related to interconnection of on-site generation facilities.Ā The IUB's standards for interconnection, safety and operating reliability are found in 199 IAC chapter 15Ā and are applicable to all utilities.Ā
+The IUB has rules related to interconnection of on-site generation facilities.
+The IUB's standards for interconnection, safety, and operating reliability are found in 199 IAC chapter 15 and are applicable to all utilities.

-Additionally, the IUB's rules for Electric Interconnection of Distributed Generation facilities are found in 199 IAC chapter 45 and are applicable to those utilities subject to rate regulation by the IUB (such as MidAmerican Energy Company and Interstate Power and Light Company).Ā
+Additionally, the IUB's rules for Electric Interconnection of Distributed Generation facilities are found in 199 IAC chapter 45.
+These are applicable to utilities subject to rate regulation by the IUB (such as MidAmerican Energy Company and Interstate Power and Light Company).

 Net Metering

-Net metering means using a single meter to monitorĀ the net amount of electricity delivered to and exported by an eligible distributed generation facility.
-The electricity generated by the distributed generation customer offsets electricity that would otherwise be purchased by a distributed generation customer from the electric utility.
-The IUB's rules for net metering are found in 199 IAC 15.11(5).Ā
+Net metering refers to a single meter used to monitor the net amount of electricity delivered to, and exported by, an eligible distributed generation (DG) facility.
+The electricity generated by the DG customer offsets electricity otherwise purchased by the customer from the electric utility.
+The IUB's rules for net metering are found here: 199 IAC 15.11(5)

-On March 12, 2020, Gov. Kim Reynolds signed Senate File 583 (Iowa Code § 476.49), which required Interstate Power and Light Company and MidAmerican Energy Company to file new net metering tariffs utilizing either the net billing or inflow-outflow method.
+Senate File 583 (Iowa Code § 476.49) requires Interstate Power and Light Company and MidAmerican Energy Company to file net metering tariffs that use either a net billing or inflow-outflow method.

 MidAmerican Energy Company